 Uruguay travel blog by Mark Berman -

-» View Photoset (23 Photos)
+» View Photoset (32 Photos)

-I arrived in the center of town at the main square Plaza de San Fernando de Maldonado, there are several sights around
+At the main square Plaza de San Fernando de Maldonado there are several sights to see around

 this area.
 The most eye-catching is the pink neoclassical cathedral built during the 1800's.
 The plaza is large and is surrounded

-are also pink, the police station and Paseo de San Fernando.
+are also pink - the police station and Paseo de San Fernando.

 Dragon's Barracks Top Highlight

-Probably the top highlight though is the
+Probably the top highlight in Maldonado is (or should be if

-the road from the plaza built in the late 1700's.
+the road from the main plaza built in the late 1700's.
 Here you can see stone buildings including the chapel, the foundations

 of other buildings, the military hospital, the plaza, cannon, statue and an old horse-pulled cart.
-There is also a
+There is also a museum

-museum onsite - Museo Didactico Artiguista.
+onsite - Museo Didactico Artiguista.

-where it was and walked a few blocks to find the Torre del Vigia, the watchtower built in 1801 to watch
+where it was and walked a few blocks to the Plaza del Vigia to see the Torre del Vigia, the watchtower built in 1801 to watch

 for ships coming from the Rio de la Plata.
 There is a cannon on the grass nearby.

-Museums and Shopping
+More Museums / Shopping

 (Museo del Mar), the Museum of American Art